tomas-862/misc/HARVARD_CS50_2024/README.md

-# HarvardX CS50x - CS50's Introduction to Computer Science
+# HarvardX CS50x

 Welcome to my CS50x repository!
 This directory contains the Python, SQL, HTML, Java, and CSS files that I have created to complete assignments and projects for Harvard's CS50 Introduction to Computer Science.

 ## Course Overview

-CS50x is an entry-level course taught by Harvard University that covers the fundamentals of computer science.
+HarvardX CS50x is an entry-level course taught by Harvard University that covers the fundamentals of computer science.
 Throughout this course, I will learn about various programming languages, algorithms, data structures, and software development practices.

 ## Repository Contents